Masashi Nakayama

+Masashi Nakayama (中山 雅史, Nakayama Masashi), nicknamed "Gon" during his playing career, is a Japanese professional football manager and former player.
+He was the J.League Most Valuable Player in 1998, J.League Top Scorer in 1998 and 2000, and J.League Best XI in 1997, 1998, 2000, 2002.

 Club career

+Born in Shizuoka, Nakayama attended Fujieda Higashi High School and University of Tsukuba before he joined Yamaha Motors (currently; Júbilo Iwata) of the Japan Soccer League, a precursor to the J1 League, which consisted of company sponsored teams.
 Playing as a forward, Nakayama made his J1 League debut on 11 March 1994.
-From then until 2009, he was an ever-present part of the Júbilo Iwata lineup as they were consistently one of the top teams in the J1 League since its inception.
-With a strike-rate of more than a goal every two games throughout his career, Nakayama was the inspirational and talismanic leader for both Júbilo Iwata and the Japanese national team.
+From then until 2009, he was an ever-present part of the Júbilo Iwata line-up as they were consistently one of the top teams in the J1 League since its inception.
+With a strike-rate of more than a goal every two games throughout his career, Nakayama was the inspirational and talismanic leader for both Júbilo Iwata and the Japan national team.
+He holds a record by scoring four hat-tricks in four successive J1 League games, from 15 to 29 April in 1998.
+He scored 16 times in these games.
+The record is recognized by the Guinness Book of World Records.
+He also holds the record for top scorer in a single season, scoring 36 goals in 1998.